jarmo/candalf/README.md

 Candalf also has tests and they are being run inside virtual machines (VM).
 See all the existing tests inside [test](test) directory.

-Tests have been run from Ubuntu Linux and might not work from anywhere else.

 Some prerequisites need to be fulfilled before running tests:

 1. Install [ShellCheck](https://www.shellcheck.net) - recommended way of doing